mlc-ai/mlc-llm/docs/prebuilt_models.rst

 Overview
 --------

 MLC-LLM is a universal solution for deploying different language models.
-Any language models that can be described in `TVM Relax <https://mlc.ai/chapter_graph_optimization/index.html>`__ (a general representation for Neural Networks and can be imported from models written in PyTorch) can be recognized by MLC-LLM and thus deployed to different backends with the help of :doc:`TVM Unity </install/tvm>`.
+Any models that can be described in `TVM Relax <https://mlc.ai/chapter_graph_optimization/index.html>`__
+(a general representation for Neural Networks and can be imported from models written in PyTorch) can be recognized by MLC-LLM and thus deployed to different backends with the help of :doc:`TVM Unity </install/tvm>`.

-The community has already supported several LLM architectures (LLaMA, GPT-NeoX, etc.) and have prebuilt some models (Vicuna, RedPajama, etc.) which you can use off the shelf.
+The community has already supported several LLM architectures (LLaMA, GPT-NeoX, etc.) and have prebuilt some models (Vicuna, RedPajama, etc.) for immediate use.
+These models have undergone extensive testing on various devices, and their performance has been optimized by developers with the help of TVM.
-With the goal of democratizing the deployment of LLMs, we eagerly anticipate further contributions from the community to expand the range of supported model architectures.

 This pages tracks the model architectures and variants that MLC-LLM currently supports.

-You can check `MLC-LLM pull requests <https://github.com/mlc-ai/mlc-llm/pulls?q=is%3Aopen+is%3Apr+label%3Anew-models>`__ to track the ongoing efforts of new models.
-We encourage users to upload their compiled models to Hugging Face and share with the community.
+Visit `MLC-LLM pull requests <https://github.com/mlc-ai/mlc-llm/pulls?q=is%3Aopen+is%3Apr+label%3Anew-models>`__ to track the support of new models.

+With the goal of democratizing the deployment of LLMs, we eagerly anticipate further contributions from the community to expand the range of supported model architectures and variants.

 Prerequisite: Model Libraries and Compiled Weights
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In order to run a specific model on MLC-LLM, you roughly need two parts:
+In order to run a specific model on MLC-LLM, you need:

-**1. A model library:** a binary file containing the end-to-end functionality to inference a model.
-This is a single file that ends in ``.so`` or other suffix depending on the platform.
-Such a file is model-architecture-specific (e.g. Llama vs. RWKV).
-See the full list of precompiled model libraries `here <https://github.com/mlc-ai/binary-mlc-llm-libs>`__.
+**1. A model library:** a binary file containing the end-to-end functionality to inference a model (`example <https://github.com/rickzx/binary-mlc-llm-libs/blob/main/Llama-2-7b-chat-hf-q4f16_1-cuda.so>`_).
+See the full list of all precompiled model libraries `here <https://github.com/mlc-ai/binary-mlc-llm-libs>`__.

-**2. Compiled weights:** a folder containing multiple files that store the compiled and quantized weights of a model.
-Besides the weights, there are also config files required by MLC-LLM's runtime such as ``mlc-chat-config.json``.
-Such a folder is model-variant-specific (e.g. CodeLlama vs. WizardCoder).
-See the list of precompiled weights `here <https://huggingface.co/mlc-ai>`__.
+**2. Compiled weights:** a folder containing multiple files that store the compiled and quantized weights of a model (`example <https://huggingface.co/mlc-ai/mlc-chat-Llama-2-7b-chat-hf-q4f16_1/tree/main>`_).
+See the full list of all precompiled weights `here <https://huggingface.co/mlc-ai>`__.

-How We Organize this Page
-^^^^^^^^^^^^^^^^^^^^^^^^^
-Accordingly, to demonstrate what prebuilt model libraries and weights you could use off-the-shelf, we organize our page with three levels of hierarchy here (from high to low):

-**1. Supported model architectures** The **all-in-one** table demonstrating what model architectures we support and what variants belong to each architecture.
-Each entry hyperlinks to the corresponding model library table and model variant table.

-**2. Model library tables** For each table, we describe the **model libraries** we have pre-compiled for a specific model architecture (e.g. Llama).
-Specifically, it is categorized by the platform, parameters count, and quantization scheme.
-We link to the corresponding github link.

-**3. Model variant tables** For each table, we describe the **weights** we have pre-compiled and the **conversation template** we have pre-defined for a specific model variant (e.g. CodeLlama, WizardLM).
-Specifically, it is categorized by model size and quantization scheme.
-We link to the corresponding hugging face link.

-Afterwards, we address how to use our prebuilt models in CLI (command line interface), iOS, and Android.
-The models have undergone extensive testing on various devices, and their performance has been optimized by developers with the help of TVM.

 .. _supported-model-architectures: